 A: Mainly, the funds raised by PRSSA go right back to its members.
-National Conference reimbursement, the annual banquet, a scholarship, meeting refreshments and promotional materials are all a part of PRSSA’s budget.
+International Conference reimbursement, the annual banquet, a scholarship, meeting refreshments and promotional materials are all a part of PRSSA’s budget.
 PRSSA tries to make fundraising as fun and educational as possible by involving all members.

-Q: What is National Conference?
+Q: What is International Conference?

 A: Conference is a unique opportunity for members from all chapters of PRSSA and PRSA to congregate, network, and share ideas and experiences.
 Conference is held once a year and is usually in a major city.